 $80,000 / year in New Haven

-21.76% less than the U.S. averageDigital Designers make graphics, animations, and other visual effects.
-Depending on their preference, a Digital Designer might choose to niche down to work exclusively on pre-print, web, or digital marketing.
-These niches that the Digital Designer is designing websites, applications, advertisements, or publications.
+24% less than the U.S. averageDigital Designers create graphics, animations, and other visual content.
+Depending on their preference, a Digital Designer might choose to specialize in pre-print, web, or digital marketing.
+In these niches, the Digital Designer may focus on designing websites, applications, advertisements, or publications.

-6.2% less than the U.S. averageSoftware engineers use their extensive knowledge of user experience design, operating systems, and programming languages to develop software.
+7% more than the U.S. averageSoftware Engineers use their extensive knowledge of user experience design, operating systems, and programming languages to develop software.
 They can create different types of software, from games to operating systems.
 After analyzing a client's needs, they design, develop, and test software to meet that need.
-Software engineers can be divided into two distinct career categories: application engineers and systems engineers.
+Software Engineers can be divided into two distinct career categories: Application Engineers and Systems Engineers.

-33.91% less than the U.S. averageData scientists collect, organize, and analyze large sets of data, providing analysis that is key to decision making.
+43% less than the U.S. averageData Scientists collect, organize, and analyze large sets of data, providing analysis that is key to decision-making.
 Governments, non-profits, and businesses of all types rely on data for forecasting, risk management, and resource allocation.
-Data scientists discover and analyze trends in data, and report their findings to stakeholders.
-They will use algorithms and models to simplify and mine data sets to create data-driven recommendations.
-Data scientists are needed across a handful of industries, especially the ubiquity of data and the reliance on it for business decision-making.
+Data Scientists discover and analyze trends in data and report their findings to stakeholders.
+They use algorithms and models to simplify and mine datasets, creating data-driven recommendations.
+Data Scientists are needed across a variety of industries, especially with the ubiquity of data and its critical role in business decision-making.

-21.57% less than the U.S. averageData analysts review large amounts of data to summarize, analyze, and visualize it and provide insights.
-Working from data from multiple, relevant sources, they create and maintain databases, and use statistical techniques to analyze the collected data.
-Data analysts must be able to communicate with others about what the data shows and to be able to provide realistic recommendations based on their analysis.
+12% less than the U.S. averageData analysts review large amounts of data to summarize, analyze, and visualize it, providing insights.
+Working with data from multiple relevant sources, they create and maintain databases and use statistical techniques to analyze the collected data.
+Data analysts must be able to communicate what the data shows and provide realistic recommendations based on their analysis.
 Many industries such as healthcare, advertising, and retail rely on the work of data analysts to inform their business decisions and strategy.

 $103,000 / year in New Haven

-15.6% less than the U.S. averageProduct managers guide product development from ideation to market.
+23% less than the U.S. averageProduct Managers guide product development from ideation to market.
 Starting with consumer and market research, they use their understanding of customer wants and needs to inform product development and go-to-market strategy.
-They will work closely with engineering, marketing, sales, and other teams to launch products.
+They will work closely with Engineering, Marketing, Sales, and Other Teams to launch products.
 After launch, they solicit and analyze feedback on the product to inform future iterations.